1 Creating a new Refinery application on Heroku

 Now copy the data to your Heroku app.

-heroku db:push
+heroku pg:push

-If that command gives you the error “no such file to load — taps/operation”, you have run into this Heroku and taps bug.
+If that command gives you the error "no such file to load –taps/operation", you have run into this Heroku and taps bug.
 See its comments for fixes to try.

-4 Troubleshooting
+Troubleshooting

-4.1 Missing a required gem
+Missing a required gem

 Simply add that gem to the Gemfile.

-4.2 Images or Resources don’t work
+Images or Resources don't work

 Double check your S3_ information and make sure that the right buckets actually exist.
 You can confirm against the values Heroku has recorded by running heroku config.

-4.3 Other problems?
+Other problems?